iccem/spark_streaming_tasks/Readme.md

 Task 1

 The script extracts collocations from a corpus of texts (Wikipedia articles).
-A collocation is a pair of words that occur together more often than expected by chance, such as "references_external" or "Roman Empire."
+A collocation is a pair of words that occur together more often than expected by chance, e.g. "references_external" or "Roman Empire."

 The script utilizes the NPMI (Normalized Pointwise Mutual Information) metric for collocation extraction.